Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

 \subsection{Masking}

 To minimize the effect of a variety of galactic and extragalactic foregrounds in the Planck and unWISE maps, we employ a set of masks in our analysis.
 First, we must estimate the CMB power spectrum for use in the estimator weights.
-This computation is performed for individual frequency maps by applying the HFI point source mask and a galactic cut retaining $70 \%$ of the sky at 100 GHz and $60\%$ of the sky at 143, 217, and 353 GHz.
+This computation is performed for individual frequency maps by applying the HFI point source mask and a galactic cut retaining $70 \%$ of the sky at 100 GHz and $60\%$ of the sky at other frequencies.
+For Planck component separated maps, we use the SMICA-based confidence mask~\cite{Akrami2020}.
+For the analysis of {\tt pyilc} component separarated maps, we use the union of the fiducual masks used in Ref.~\cite{McCarthy:2023hpa} and a $60\%$ galactic cut.
 Next, we estimate the galaxy power spectrum by applying the binary unWISE mask used in Ref.~\cite{Krolewski2020}, composed of a galactic plane cut retaining $70 \%$ of the sky as well as masking of stars, planetary nebulae, and bright sources.
 The resulting mask has an uncut sky fraction of $58\%$.
-We also create a reconstruction mask which is the union of the unWISE mask and the SMICA-based confidence mask~\cite{Akrami2020}.
+For the analysis of reconstructions from the Planck component separated maps we create a mask which is the union of the unWISE mask and the SMICA-based confidence mask.
 This mask, shown in Fig.~\ref{fig:unwise_mask}, is applied to the final reconstructions to find power spectra.
 The sky coverage is nearly the same as the unWISE mask, also preserving $58\%$ of the sky.
-For the analysis of the 353 GHz CIB map, we utilize the union of the unWISE mask and the mask of Ref.~\cite{Lenz2019}.
-The resulting unmaksed sky fraction is $18 \%$.
+For the analysis of {\tt pyilc}-based reconstructions, we use the union of the fiducial {\tt pyilc} mask and the unWISE mask; this mask preserves $56\%$ of the sky.